Al Farabi-1

 Al-Farabi 1 is a nano-satellite that was successfully launched on February 15, 2017, 3:58 UTC on PSLV-C37 on a record-breaking launch which released 104 satellites.

 It is a research satellite designed and built by Al-Farabi Kazakh National University, Almaty, Kazakhstan.
 The main goal of the project was to solve educational and technological tasks.
 Cubesat had a 2U form factor.
 The satellite was equipped with a number of experimental systems and remote sensing nano-camera.

 SPUTNIX team have developed one of the communication and data transmission systems, as well as antennas, for this satellite.

+The satellite reentered the atmosphere on 25 July 2023.

 Specifications

 Al-Farabi 1 is a 2U CubeSat, weighing 1.7 kg.